Tomalley

-The hepatopancreas of a crab is also called tomalley, or crab "fat"; in crabs the tomalley is yellow or yellow-green in color.
 In Maryland and on the Delmarva Peninsula, the hepatopancreas of the blue crab is called the "muster" or "mustard", probably because of the yellow color, which is not the bright yellow of regular prepared yellow mustard, but closer to one of the brown mustards, such as Dijon mustard.
 Particularly when eating steamed or boiled crabs, it is considered a delicacy.

+Names

+The word tomalley originates from the Carib word tumale, meaning a sauce of lobster liver.

+In Japan, tomalley is known as kanimiso ("crab miso").

 Health risks

-The tomalley in general can be consumed in moderation (as with the livers of other animals).
-It can, however, contain high levels of polychlorinated biphenyls (PCBs) which can give a number of negative health effects in large concentrations.
+The tomalley in general can be consumed in moderation as with the livers of other animals.
+It can, however, contain high levels of polychlorinated biphenyl (PCBs), dioxins, PFOA and mercury which can give rise to a number of negative health effects.
 It may also contain toxins that are associated with paralytic shellfish poisoning (saxitoxin and gonyautoxin).
-Those toxins do not leach out when the lobster is cooked in boiling water.
+These toxins do not leach out when the lobster is cooked in boiling water.
 The toxins responsible for most shellfish poisonings are heat- and acid-stable, and thus are not diminished by cooking.